Hazrat Nizamuddin–Thiruvananthapuram Rajdhani Express: History

+In initial days the train had very few stops.
+Until 1999 it was the one-stop Rajdhani between Panvel and Hazrat Nizamuddin stopping at Vadodara only.
+Thereafter stop of Kota was introduced in this section.
+Despite this the train runs non-stop between Kota Junction and Vadodara Junction section 528.3 km, which is the longest non-stop run in the country.
+But from 2022 it was provided stoppage at Ratlam Junction, this making it to loose the name longest non-stop train.

 It has a record for the highest section speed, reaching 104 km/h between Ratnagiri and Sawantwadi Road (225 km in 2 h 10 min).
 It also gets a top speed of 130 km/h between Nagda and Hazrat Nizamuddin (267 km).
-It moves at an average speed of 69 km/h between Delhi and Thiruvananthapuram.
+It moves at an average speed of 69 km/h between Nizamuddin and Thiruvananthapuram.
+In the Monsoon Season every year from 1st June to 31st October, all the trains in Konkan Railway route follows a Monsoon Timetable to ensure passenger safety & less operational problem due to landslides which are very common & quite frequent in occurrence.

-Before the Konkan Railway came up in 1998, there were only 2 southbound Rajdhani from Delhi.
-Trivandrum Rajdhani Express was a weekly train back then having rake sharing agreement with Bangalore Rajdhani Express and it used to run via Chennai.
+Till the introduction of Madgaon Rajdhani Express in 2015, this was the sole Rajdhani Express that traversed through Konkan Railway.

 Coach composition

-The Thiruvananthapuram Rajdhani generally has 2 AC 1st Class, 5 AC 2 tier, 11 AC 3 tier coaches, 1 pantry car, and 2 luggage cum generator coaches making a total of 21 LHB coach.
+The Thiruvananthapuram Rajdhani generally has Two AC 1st Class, 3 AC 2 tier, 12 AC 3 tier coaches, 1 pantry car, and 2 luggage cum generator coaches making a total of 23 LHB coach.
 Back in 1995, the train had 11 coaches only.

 It shares its rakes with Chennai Rajdhani Express, Secunderabad Rajdhani Express and Madgaon Rajdhani Express.
 Earlier, it also shared its rake with the Bangalore Rajdhani Express.

+Coach position

+This coach positioning is for 12431 at Thiruvananthapuram Central.